FloeDesignTechnologies/ansible-exim4/README.md

 Role Variables
 --------------

-The following variavle are used for the content of the /etc/exim4/update-exim4.conf.conf file
+The following variables are used for the content of the /etc/exim4/update-exim4.conf.conf file

 * exim4_dc_eximconfig_configtype
 * exim4_dc_other_hostnames